 Depositary Receipts.
 Generally, ADRs, in registered form, are denominated in U.S. dollars and are designed for use in the U.S. securities markets.
 ADRs are receipts typically issued by a U.S. bank or trust company evidencing ownership of the underlying securities.
 ADRs may be purchased through "sponsored" or "unsponsored" facilities.
 A sponsored facility is established jointly by the issuer of the underlying security and a depositary, whereas a depositary may establish an unsponsored facility without participation by the issuer of the depositary security.
-Holders of unsponsored depositary receipts generally bear all the costs of such facilities, and the depositary of an unsponsored facility frequently is under no obligation to distribute shareholder communications received from the issuer of the deposited security or to pass through voting rights to the holders of such receipts of the deposited securities.
-Accordingly, available information concerning the issuer may not be current and the prices of unsponsored depositary receipts may be more volatile than the prices of sponsored depositary receipts.
+Holders of unsponsored depositary receipts generally bear all the costs of such facilities, and the depositary of an unsponsored facility frequently is under no obligation to distribute shareholder communications received from the issuer of the deposited security or to pass through voting rights to the holders of such receipts of the depositary receipts.
+Accordingly, available information concerning the issuer may not be current and the prices of unsponsored depositary receipts.
 For purposes of the Fund's investment policies, ADRs are deemed to have the same classification as the underlying securities they represent.
 Thus, an ADR representing ownership of common stock will be treated as common stock.

 Political and Economic Factors.
 Individual foreign economies of certain countries may differ favorably or unfavorably from the U.S. economy in such respects as growth of gross national product, rate of inflation, capital reinvestment, resource self-sufficiency, diversification and balance of payments position.
 The internal politics of certain foreign countries may not be as stable as those of the United States.
 Governments in certain foreign countries also continue to participate to a significant degree, through ownership interest or regulation, in their respective economies.
 Action by these governments could include restrictions on foreign investment, nationalization, expropriation of goods or imposition of taxes, and could have a significant effect on market prices of securities and payment of interest.
 The economies of many foreign countries are heavily dependent upon international trade and are accordingly affected by the trade policies and economic conditions of their trading partners.
 Enactment by these trading partners of protectionist trade legislation could have a significant adverse effect upon the securities markets of those countries.
-Recently, voters in the United Kingdom ("UK") voted to leave the European Union (known as "Brexit").
-As a result of this decision, the financial markets experienced high levels of volatility.
-The exit by the UK or other member states will likely result in increased uncertainty, volatility, illiquidity and potentially lower economic growth in the affected markets.